 3.1 Analysis of Variance

 The analysis of variance showed the significant differences among genotypes for all the characters under study in each of the environments.
-The source of variation due to genotype x environment interaction presented in table 1 represents the significant difference in pooled data over environment, where genotype reported high significance for all the characters viz. days to maturity, plant height (cm), number of branches plant-1, number of siliquae plant-1 and seed yield plot-1 representing available genotypic variability of the genotypes.
-For environment, all the characters showed significant performance representing the influence of the environment on the genotype for all the characters under study.
-Similarly, for all the characters, high significance was reported due to interaction between genotype x environment indicating the available variability due to interaction effect.
-Similar study was conducted by Kana Ram et al., 2016 [8] using three dates of sowing creating different environments reported a significant genotype, environment and genotype x environment interaction suggesting available genetic variability along with significant difference between environments.
+The source of variation due to genotype × environment interaction presented in table 1 represents the significant difference in pooled data over environment, where genotype reported high significance for the characters viz. days to maturity, plant height (cm), number of branches plant-1, number of siliquae plant-1 and seed yield plot-1 representing available genotypic variability of the genotypes.
+For environment, all the characters showed highly significant performance representing the influence of the environment on the genotype for all the characters under study.
+Similarly, for all the characters, high significance was reported due to interaction between genotype ×environment indicating the available variability due to interaction effect.
+Similar study was conducted by Kana Ram et al., 2016 [8] using three dates of sowing creating different environments reported a significant genotype, environment and genotype × environment interaction suggesting available genetic variability along with significant difference between environments.

 Table 1.
 Analysis of variance (Eberhart and Russell model) for yield and yield contributing characters